One is Plenty: A Polymorphic Feature Interpreter for Immutable Heterogeneous Collaborative Perception: Experiments

 In 3D collaborative object detection, the evaluation range is set to $x\in\left[-140, 140\right]$ meters and $y\in\left[-40,40\right]$ meters to ensure consistency with previous methods \cite{xuBridgingDomainGap2023,luoPlugPlayRepresentation}.

-\textbf{Implementation details.} When pp8 serves as the ego agent, the general prompt is configured to match the dimensions of the features encoded by pp8, with a channel count of 256, a height of 50, and a width of 176.
-For the neighbor agent's specific prompt, the channel dimension aligns with its feature’s channels, while the height and width are set to match those of the ego agent.
+\textbf{Implementation details.} When pp8 serves as the ego agent, the general prompt is configured to match pp8's feature dimensions, with a channel count of 256, a height of 50, and a width of 176.
+For the neighbor agent's specific prompt, the channel dimension aligns with its feature, while height and width match the ego agent.
 The hyper-parameters $\mathcal{\omega}$, $\lambda_s$, $\lambda_g$ are set to 0.5, 1 and 1, respectively.